 Secondly, protein shakes are definitely limited in what they can do for you and your body.
-Even with shakes, you won’t lose weight if you don’t reduce your calorie intake, and you won’t tone and develop your muscles if you don’t train regularly.
-If you’re going to use shakes then make sure you include them as part of a diet and exercise plan that will help you reach and maintain your fitness and health goals for the long-term.
+You won’t develop more muscle mass or tone if you don’t combine regular training into your lifestyle.
+If you’re going to use shakes, make sure you include them as part of a diet and exercise plan that will help you reach and maintain your fitness goals for the long-term.

 You paid how much?

-Lastly, why are they soo darn expensive??
 For up to 1kg of Whey Protein Powder you’re looking at around £25 – £30, and for 2kg it’s more like £40 – £50.
-For that kind of money you could be buying real food that’ll last you a whole week that’s far more nutritious and contains just as much protein.
-No Brainer.
+For that kind of money, you could be buying real food that’ll last you a whole week that’s far more nutritious and contains just as much protein.

 Can they be harmful?

 What many of us fail to realise is that our bodies physically cannot store too much protein.
 On average, men should eat 55g and women 45g of protein a day.
-That’s probably about 2 handful-sized portions of meat, fish, nuts etc. If you’re eating about this but also drinking shakes and eating protein bars frequently, the chances that you’ll simply have too much of it are pretty damn high.
-Not only will this lead to you simply peeing out all the protein you just drunk (which would mean those shakes were a waste of time) but it will lead to organ damage as explained above.
+If you’re eating about this but also consuming high protein products such as drinks and bars, the chances that you’ll simply have too much of it are high.
+This will lead to you simply peeing out all the excess protein and can cause disruptions and damage to our organs.